Cetacean: Anatomy

-Cetacean bodies are generally similar to those of fish, which can be attributed to their lifestyle and the habitat conditions.
+Cetacean bodies are generally similar to those of fish, which can be attributed to their lifestyle and similar habitat conditions.
 Their body is well-adapted to their habitat, although they share essential characteristics with other higher mammals (Eutheria).

-They have a streamlined shape, and their forelimbs are flippers.
+Most notably, whales have a streamlined shape, and their forelimbs are flippers.
 Almost all have a dorsal fin on their backs, but this can take on many forms, depending on the species.
 A few species, such as the beluga whale, lack them.
 Both the flipper and the fin are for stabilization and steering in the water.

-The male genitals and the mammary glands of females are sunken into the body.

 The body is wrapped in a thick layer of fat, known as blubber.
 This provides thermal insulation and gives cetaceans their smooth, streamlined body shape.
-In larger species, it can reach a thickness up to half a meter (1.6 ft).
+In larger species, it can reach a thickness up to 50 cm.
+Hind legs are not present in cetaceans, nor are any other external body attachments such as a pinna.

+The reproductive organs of both sexes and the mammary glands of females are sunken into the body.
+The male genitals are attached to a vestigial pelvis.

-Sexual dimorphism evolved in many toothed whales.
-Sperm whales, narwhals, many members of the beaked whale family, several species of the porpoise family, orcas, pilot whales, eastern spinner dolphins and northern right whale dolphins show this characteristic.
-Males in these species developed external features absent in females that are advantageous in combat or display.
-For example, male sperm whales are up to 63% percent larger than females, and many beaked whales possess tusks used in competition among males.
+Sexual dimorphism is prominent in many species of toothed whale, including sperm whales, narwhals, many members of the beaked whale family and several species of the porpoise and dolphin families.
+In some of these species, males have developed external features absent in females that are advantageous in combat or display.
+For example, many male beaked whales possess tusks which are used in competition and absent in females.

-Hind legs are not present in cetaceans, nor are any other external body attachments such as a pinna and hair.

 Head

+Whales have an elongated head, especially baleen whales, due to the wide overhanging jaw.
+The jaws contain either teeth or baleen in species of the respective groups.
+Baleen is made up of long, fibrous strands of keratin.
+Located in place of the teeth of the upper jaw, it has the appearance of a huge fringe and is used to sieve the water for prey items.
+When present, the teeth or baleen in the upper jaw sit exclusively on the maxilla.